 - Self-guided architecture tour: Hire a bike and take yourself on a self-guided architecture or door tour (Palm Springs has many cool doors!).

 Find out more in my Palm Springs Itinerary

 Where to hire a car?

 A car is necessary for your trip through California.
 The distances between each accommodation vary between 1-4 hours.
 The best way is to hire it straight from the airport.
-Most American car rentals (especially those located at the airport), allow you to drop off the car in a different city (as many of these rental companies are located at every airport).
+Most American car rentals (especially those located at the airport) allow you to drop off the car in a different city.
+This is because many of these rental companies are located at every airport.
 This saves you the hassle of having to drive back to San Francisco at the end of your trip.

-Do you only have a week to visit California?
-You can either cut Sequoia National Park and Bakersfield or Palm Springs to adjust this itinerary to 7 days.
+Do you only have 7 days to visit California?
+You can still use this 10 day road trip itinerary and cut either Sequoia National Park and Bakersfield or Palm Springs to adjust it to a 7 day California itinerary.
 Of course, feel free to alter it to your wishes and needs.
 An example of a seven day California road trip would be:

 - Day 1: San Francisco

 - Day 4: Mammoth Lakes